Mathnerd314/stroscot/docs/Commentary/Syntax.rst

     fy <- friendsOf y
     return (length (intersect fx fy))

-Well, sorry to burst the bubble, but if you're writing a DSL then writing it as a macro is much more powerful than trying to shoehorn it into an applicative/monadic framework.
+Well, if you're writing a DSL then writing it as a macro is much more powerful than trying to shoehorn it into an applicative/monadic framework.
 They discuss in the paper that the translation to use applicative operations is ambiguous and the best one depends on details of the computation that are not accessible, because functions are opaque.
 It's exactly these kinds of details that *are* accessible in a DSL - you just write a pass that walks over the expression tree and estimates the costs.
 Similarly the `use/def analysis <https://en.wikipedia.org/wiki/Use-define_chain>`__ that they use for the rewriting is a standard compiler pass.
 The commutativity mentioned in the paper is another property one could know from the DSL and that changes the output significantly.

-For regular do notation, the applicative notation translates to exactly the same continuation as the monadic notation.
+For regular do notation with continuations, the applicative notation translates to exactly the same functions as the monadic notation.

 Verdict: DSL in disguise.
 Just write a DSL.
 Stroscot does not benefit at all by adding ApplicativeDo.